fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 my Pis from [Adafruit](https://www.adafruit.com/), [Digikey](https://www.digikey.com/), or any other retailer I was a previous customer of, I briefly looked at alternative marketplaces such as Facebook.
-It was clear that was going to be a dead-end as well since the only sellers were gouging hard; we're talking $100+ for model 4B (2G) which [normally retails for $45](https://www.adafruit.com/product/4292).
+It was clear that was going to be a dead-end as well since the only sellers were gouging hard; we're talking $100+ for model 4B (2G) which [normally retailed for $45](https://www.adafruit.com/product/4292).

 I finally discovered a website called [rpilocator](https://rpilocator.com/), which was completely dedicated to help solving this issue.
 It was through this website that I was fortunate enough to snag three model 4B (2G) Pis.

 This wasn't a quick process though; it took 2-3 months for the timing to line up right.
-It's also worth mentioning that nearly all of these vendor websites have a policy of one Pi per customer, which made things more difficult.
-I even saw various vendors adapt very strict policies that only previously existing customers could purchase them, or that they were no longer going to ship them internationally.
+It's also worth mentioning that nearly all of these vendor websites had a policy of one Pi per customer, which made things more difficult.
+I even saw various vendors adopt very strict policies that stated only previously existing customers could purchase them, or that they were no longer going to ship them internationally at all.

 #### Cost